 Similar to how a musical conductor brings together the notes produced by all of the various instruments to create a cohesive artistic work, orchestration involves bringing various elements into a well-run whole operation.
 Managing the front-end and back-end services for application deployment, for example, necessitates the management of other things as well like databases, storage, and networks.
 In addition, make certain that all of the tasks are completed in the correct order.
 Orchestrating tasks is made simple with Ansible, thanks to its automated workflows, provisioning, and other features.
 Because Ansible playbooks are so portable, you can use the same orchestration wherever you need it once you’ve defined your infrastructure with Ansible playbooks.

 Team members can effectively manage the entire application life cycle from development to production when using Ansible and Ansible Tower together.
-Automating your systems doesn’t require writing custom code; instead, you write a playbook outlining the tasks you need to complete, and Ansible will figure out how to get your systems where you want them to be.
+Automating your systems doesn’t require writing custom code; instead, you write a playbook outlining the tasks you need to complete, and that will figure out how to get your systems where you want them to be.
 To put it another way, you won’t have to set up each machine individually.
 Ansible uses SSH to communicate with remote hosts and execute all commands (tasks) when a playbook is run from the control machine.

 The provisioning of your infrastructure must be automated before you can begin automating your applications’ life cycle.
 You can set up cloud platforms, virtualized hosts, network gadgets, and bare-metal servers with Ansible’s assistance.

-Site-wide security policy scanning and remediation can be integrated into other automated processes when you define it in Ansible.
+Site-wide security policy scanning and remediation can be integrated into other automated processes when you define it.
 And it’ll be utilized in all aspects of the deployment.
 Meaning that once your control machine has been configured, all other nodes will automatically be embedded with the security details you configured on your control machine.
 Additionally, no one can access the credentials (admin user ids and passwords) stored within Ansible in plain text.

 The Ansible automation engine interacts directly with users who write playbooks to run the Ansible Automation engine, as shown in the diagram above.
 Cloud services and the Configuration Management Database are also involved (CMDB).